openstack-archive/infra-manual/doc/source/developers.rst

 status of a specification.
 For more information, see `the Blueprints wiki page
 <https://wiki.openstack.org/wiki/Blueprints>`_.

-View all approved project teams specifications at http://specs.openstack.org/.
+View all approved project team's specifications at http://specs.openstack.org/.

 Starting a Change